Man, 54, arrested after Waikiki shooting

 Honolulu police arrested a 54-year-old man in connection with a late-night shooting at a hotel in Waikiki.

-Police said the suspect brandished a handgun and fired one gunshot at a 42-year-old man.
+Police said the suspect brandished a handgun and fired one shot at a 42-year-old man.

 Within 10 minutes of the shooting, police arrested the suspect at the scene on suspicion of second-degree attempted murder, first-degree terroristic threatening, three firearm-related offenses, promoting a detrimental drug in the second degree and criminal contempt of court.